ornew/mobilenet/README.md

 from mobilenet.v2 as mobilenet_v2
 ```

-This implementation was implemented with reference to the following papers.
+This program was implemented with reference to the following papers.

 MobileNet v2: